South Carolina Homeschool Law – SC Homeschooling Laws

 - Release the district from liability regarding your child’s education.

-In order to receive approval you must fulfill the aforementioned expectations and then submit for approval by your school district.
+To receive approval, you must fulfill the expectations as mentioned above and then submit for approval by your school district.
 Again, they cannot deny you the opportunity to homeschool your child(ren) if you meet these expectations.